Bow Traps of Thái Đen tribals in Vietnam

 The working principle of this bow trap

-The used material is unspecified bamboo with long sections between the nodes.
-Especially the bow stave should be free of internodes.
+The material used is unspecified bamboo with long sections between the nodes.
+The bow stave should be free of internodes.

 Into the vertical assembly stick with a long slit, a base stick, and a shearing stick are added.
 From the base stick, a thin splinter will be wedged up, functioning as a tripping stick.
 A hairpin trigger between this tripping stick and the shearing stick is connected to a side lever, which – in turn – is holding up the shearing stick against the downward pressure of the bow stick.
 All the connections are done with plastic strings.

-When an animal steps onto the tripping stick, the hairpin trigger will be released, allowing the side lever to snap up.
-This will release the connection string to the shearing stick.
-Consequently, the shearing stick will force its way down to the base stick under the pressure of the bow stick.
-Which immediately kills small animals inside.
+When an animal steps onto the tripping stick, the hairpin trigger is released, allowing the side lever to snap up.
+This releases the connection string to the shearing stick.
+Consequently, the shearing stick forces its way down to the base stick under the pressure of the bow stick, which immediately kills small animals inside.

 Bow trap setting